-In January 2009, we received International Traffic in Arms Regulations (ITAR) registration from the U.S. Department of State, which certifies us to sell our PCBs to the U.S. defense market.
-In January 2016, Eltek USA Inc. received an extension of such registration through January 2017.
 Our business plan assumes an increase in revenues to the U.S. defense market.
-However, our efforts to enter into to the U.S. defense market may not succeed and sales to the defense and aerospace industries may be affected by cutbacks in U.S. government spending, and this may not become a substantial market for us.
+However, our efforts to increase sales to the U.S. defense market may not succeed and sales to the defense and aerospace industries may be affected by cutbacks in U.S. government spending, and this may not become a substantial market for us.
 If we are unsuccessful in such efforts, our future revenues and profitability would be adversely affected.
+In order to sell PCBs to the U.S. defense market we were required to obtain International Traffic in Arms Regulations (ITAR) registration from the U.S. Department of State, which is subject to periodic extension.
+There can be no assurance that we will be able to retain our ITAR certification.
 In the event of a change in control of our company, the U.S. Department of State may investigate the transfer of control and oppose the transaction.
-In such an event we may lose our ITAR certification, which could adversely affect our future revenues and profitability.
-In November 2013, Nistec Ltd., or Nistec, an Israeli private company controlled by Mr. Yitzhak Nissan, acquired a controlling interest in our company.
-While the U.S. Department of State did not object to this change in our control, we cannot assure you that such transaction may not be opposed in the future.
+The loss of our ITAR certification could adversely affect our future revenues and profitability.